 Why?
 Because the way people read and consume media on mobile is different to desktop.
 Granted, there are a select few who still enjoy reading long-form journalism, and I can include myself in that group.
 But generally speaking, people have absolutely no time for navigating a sea of poor design.
 They want things to be simple, and they don't want to get RSI from scrolling.
 So in short, your blog or website needs to cleaner, sharper, shorter and easier for them to click on things.

-I personally use Squarespace, which has this responsiveness built in.
-But I hear great things about Wordpress themes like DIV and Make, and I recommend Instapage for landing pages.
+I personally use Squarespace, which has this responsiveness built in, and I recommend Instapage for landing pages.

 In the example below, I've used a landing page I created for my ebook using Instapage.